tonethar/IGM-330-Fall-2018/weekly/week-09A-notes.md

       - `let` is **script** scoped if declared outside of a function, otherwise the variable is scoped to the enclosing **block**
       - `const` scoping is the same as `let`
   - Objects: literals, methods, classes

-- New Stuff needed for Project 2:
+## II.
+New Stuff needed for Project 2
   - ES6 Modules --> [canvas-sprites-4.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-sprites-4.md)

 <hr><hr>